-They are also the most used technology in Haptics for Extended Reality applications, and are included in all the VR controllers and most of the VR gloves available on the market today.
+They are also the most used technology in Haptics for Extended Reality applications and are included in all the VR controllers, like the quest pro controllers, and most of the VR gloves available on the market today, like the Senseglove.

 These haptics technologies work by exercising a force on the user impeding a limb movement.
 They are not usually felt on the skin, but mainly on the muscles and tendons.
 The main field of applications is simulators where they serve to mimic the real behavior of a system.
 Their implementation is usually quite cost intensive and reserved to business applications.

 There is an effort to democratize such technologies for Virtual Reality applications.
 Actors like Haptix and Senseglove are introducing these technologies for larger market segments

 Resistive Force Feedback

 Resistive force feedback is used in haptics exoskeletons and gloves to impede the movement of the fingers in virtual reality.
 Resistive devices act as a kind of brake for finger or body motion.
 They are usually used to simulate manipulation gestures, and they are effective at enhancing the realism of the hand interactions.
 Resistive force feedback devices are typically based on electromechanical brakes which increase the friction of a sliding cable.
 The modulation of the friction allows modification of the resistive force experienced by the users.
 They are usually coupled with finger and hand tracking technologies.